-SECTION 1.
+Section 1.
 Short Title. - This Circular shall be known as the "New Normal Health and Safety Guidelines for Accommodation Establishments."

-SECTION 2.
+Section 2.
 Definition of Terms. - For purposes of these Guidelines, the term:

-- (a) "Accommodation Establishments" shall refer to establishments operating primarily for accommodation purposes including, but not limited to, hotels, resorts, apartment hotels, tourist inns, motels, pension houses, private homes used for homestay, ecolodges, serviced apartments, condotels, and bed and breakfast facilities. - (b) "Barangay Health Emergency Response Team (BHERT)" refers to refers to a team established by DILG MC No. 2020 023 to help implement local prevention and mitigation, preparedness, and response measures for COVID-19 (DOH MC No. 2020-0020) - (c) "Community Quarantine" refers to the restriction of movement within, into, or out of the area of quarantine of individuals, large groups of people, or communities designed to reduce the likelihood of transmission of COVID-19 among persons in and to persons outside the affected area (IATF Omnibus Guidelines).
+- (a) "Accommodation Establishments" shall refer to establishments operating primarily for accommodation purposes including, but not limited to, hotels, resorts, apartment hotels, tourist inns, motels, pension houses, private homes used for homestay, ecolodges, serviced apartments, condotels, and bed and breakfast facilities. - (b) "Barangay Health Emergency Response Team (BHERT)" refers to refers to a team established by DILG MC No. 2020 023 to help implement local prevention and mitigation, preparedness, and response measures for COVID-19 (DOH MC No. 2020-0020) - (c) "Community Quarantine" refers to the restriction of movement within, into, or out of the area of quarantine of individuals, large groups of people, or communities designed to reduce the likelihood of transmission of COVID-19 among persons in and to persons outside the affected area (IATF Omnibus Guidelines). - (d) "Food Safety Apparel" refers to protective garments and accessories worn prevent crosscontamination between the wearer and the food product, such as hairnets or haircaps, gloves, aprons, and footwear. - (e) "Health Declaration Form" refers to refers to a form that a person must fill-up to declare his or her current health condition and travel history for the past fourteen (14) days. - (f) "Minimum Public Health Standards" refers to guidelines set by the Department of Health (DOH), as well as sector-relevant guidelines to aid all sectors in all settings to implement non-pharmaceutical interventions (NPI), which refer to public health measures that do not involve vaccines, medications, or other pharmaceutical interventions, which individuals and communities can carry out in order to reduce transmission rates, contact rates, and the

-- (d) "Health Declaration Form" refers to refers to a form that a person must fill-up to declare his or her current health condition and travel history for the past fourteen (14) days. - (e) "Minimum Public Health Standards" refers to guidelines set by the Department of Health (DOH), as well as sector-relevant guidelines to aid all sectors in all settings to implement non-pharmaceutical interventions (NPI), which refer to public health measures that do not involve vaccines, medications, or other pharmaceutical interventions, which individuals and communities can carry out in order to reduce transmission rates, contact rates, and the duration of infectiousness of individuals in the population to mitigate COVID-19 (IATF Omnibus Guidelines) - (f) "New Normal" shall refer to the emerging behaviors, situations, and minimum public health standards that will be institutionalized in common or routine practices and remain even after the pandemic while the disease is not totally eradicated through means such as widespread immunization (IATF Omnibus Guidelines). - (g) "Personal Protective Equipment" or PPE refers to clothing and accessories worn to minimize exposure to health and safety risks, such as protective clothing, masks, goggles, - (h) "Physical Distancing" or "Social Distancing" refers to the strict maintenance of a distance of at least one (1) meter radius between persons (Memorandum from the Executive Secretary dated 13 March 2020). - (i) "Single Occupancy" shall mean that only one person shall be accommodated in each room no matter the size of the room.
+- duration of infectiousness of individuals in the population to mitigate COVID-19 (IATF Omnibus Guidelines) - (g) "New Normal" shall refer to the emerging behaviors, situations, and minimum public health standards that will be institutionalized in common or routine practices and remain even after the pandemic while the disease is not totally eradicated through means such as widespread immunization (IATF Omnibus Guidelines). - (h) "Personal Protective Equipment" or PPE refers to clothing and accessories worn to minimize exposure to health and safety risks, such as protective clothing, masks, goggles, - (i) "Physical Distancing" or "Social Distancing" refers to the strict maintenance of a distance of at least one (1) meter radius between persons (Memorandum from the Executive Secretary dated 13 March 2020). - (j) "Single Occupancy" shall mean that only one person shall be accommodated in each room no matter the size of the room.

-SECTION 3.
+Section 3.
 Scope and Application. - This Order shall apply to all Accommodation Establishments in the Philippines in areas where a Community Quarantine is no longer in place.